“For if these things are yours and abound, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.”

 Every carnal Christian is a barren Christian.

 Mt 12:36-37, “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.
 37 For by your words you will be justified, and by your words you will be condemned.”

 A “barren” or “idle” Christian is an unemployed Christian.
 He does not realize that God called him into full-time service, 24 hours a day.

-Idle people have too much time on their hands so they become tattlers and busybodies.
-Troublemakers in church are often those who are idle.
+Idle people have too much time on their hands, so they become tattlers and busybodies.
+Troublemakers in the church are often those who are idle.